The CRSP® Examination (CRSPEX)

 - The examination consists of multiple choice questions (see Examination Blueprint).

 - There will be 190 to 210 multiple choice questions on the examination.

 - Candidates will have three and one half (3 1/2) hours to complete the examination.

 - The examination is written via Computer Based Testing at an authorized Pearson Vue host test centre in Canada.

-- Following a successful interview and upon recommendation by the Regional Screening Centre, candidates have two years in which to write the examination.
-Examination notices will be mailed to all eligible candidates approximately six to eight weeks in advance of each examination date.
+- Following a successful interview and upon recommendation by the Regional Screening Centre, candidates have one year in which to write the examination.
+Examination authorization letters will be emailed to all eligible candidates in advance of each examination date.

-- Candidates who fail the first writing of the examination are permitted up to three supplementary writings over the next two years.
+- Candidates who fail the first writing of the examination are permitted up to two supplementary writings over the next year.

-- The two year supplementary writing period begins as of the failing of the first examination writing.
+- The one year supplementary writing period begins as of the failing of the first examination writing.

 - Candidates rewriting the examination will be required to write the full 3 1/2 hour, multiple choice examination.

-- Candidates failing all four (4) writings will have their files closed and must wait a minimum of two (2) years before resubmitting a new application.
+- Candidates failing all three (3) writings will have their files closed and must wait a minimum of two (2) years before resubmitting a new application.